2021 Kyrgyz parliamentary election

 Snap parliamentary elections were held in Kyrgyzstan on 28 November 2021.
 They followed the annulment of the results of the October 2020 elections and the subsequent protests against the election's conduct.
-Seven parties passed the 5% threshold and will take up seats in the parliament.
+Six parties passed the 5% threshold needed to win seats in the parliament.
 Turnout hit a record low at less than 35%.

 Background

 Following the large-scale 2020 Kyrgyz protests which resulted in the annulment of the October parliamentary election results, as well as the resignation of President Sooronbay Jeenbekov, Central Electoral Commission (CEC) head Nurjan Shyldabekova on 16 October 2020 announced that repeat elections could be held on 20 December.
 At a CEC meeting on 21 October, the elections were scheduled for the aforementioned date in December.
 However, just a day later on 22 October, the Supreme Council voted on a bill postponing the snap parliamentary elections and determining that they would be held no later than 1 June 2021, after new amendments to the Constitution would be adopted.

-On 10 January 2021, the presidential and government system referendum elections were held concurrently.
+On 10 January 2021, the presidential elections and a government system referendum were held concurrently.
 As a result, Sadyr Japarov was elected as president with majority of voters approving his vision of a constitutional reform that called for a return of the country's presidential system.
 After Japarov assumed office, during an interview with Kazakh-based Kazinform news agency, he announced that the parliamentary elections would not be held in June, but in autumn instead.

 During the course of political changes, Kyrgyzstan suffered a democratic backslide with a drop in its Freedom House world ranking to the "Not Free" category.
 In addition, several activists and academicians who criticised the authorities were charged with treason after being accused of calling for a violent seizure of power.

 A new draft of the Constitution was unveiled in February 2021, which resulted in more calls for a referendum that was held in April 2021 and approved by a majority of voters.
 After coming to force on 5 May 2021, the seats in the Supreme Council were reduced from 120 to 90 along with MPs' powers, and a political advisory body People's Kurultai was formed.
 The head of state (President) was granted more executive authority, as well as the power to appoint almost all judges and heads of law enforcement agencies.
 New amendments to the Criminal Code, which were proposed by the Ministry of the Interior, were condemned by Human Rights Watch, warning that they would "endanger freedom of association and speech".